What is Enterprise SEO?

 Head of SEO Communications at Wix

-Manual, one-off link building campaigns are essential for going after specific “money” pages and keywords, especially for long-tail keywords with less competition.
-Guest posting can help in these individual URL scenarios, but they won't boost overall domain authority
+Manual, one-off link-building campaigns are essential for going after specific “money” pages and keywords, especially for long-tail keywords with less competition.
+Guest posting can help in these individual URL scenarios, but it won't boost overall domain authority.

 Regularly Explore High-Value Data